Overview: Running workflows in Terra

 Tutorial workspace | Step-by-step guide

-To get started, copy the T101 Workflows Quickstart workspace to your own billing account and work through the three exercises.
+To get started, clone the Terra GCP Quickstart workspace to your own billing account and work through the three exercises listed below.

 Workflows quickstart flowDiagram showing the three main sections in the T101 Workflows Quickstart tutorial.
 Section 1 demonstrates how to run a pre-configured workflow using a data table called 'student.'
 Section 2 demonstrates how to configure and run a workflow using the same data table.
 Section 3 is a bonus section that demonstrates how to run a follow-up workflow on the data output by sections 1 and 2.